hipe/tmx/lib/skylab/headless/doc/issues.md

 [#012] #open redesign this with_client nonsense
-[#011]       #done regrettify all tests in this subproduct [#010]       #done refactor API support to take into acct actions & clients [#009]       #tracking-tag places where HL::Parameters show signs of strain [#008]       P::C::I_M --> SC::I_M
+[#011]       #done regrettify all tests in this subproduct [#010]       #done refactor API support to take into acct actions & clients [#009]       #tracking-tag places where HL::Parameters show signs of strain; also general tracking of the node [#008]       P::C::I_M --> SC::I_M
 [#007]       #done use of Parameter::Set#list, unify with Boxxy interface [#006]       #done #tracking-tag errors_count, settle it down eventually (rel. [#sl-116])